 Two great websites for boning, busks and tips are Delicious LLC and Lacis.
 They also carry a wide assortment of corset making supplies.
 You can purchase wire cutters and Plasti-Dip at your local home improvement store.

 I have a slightly curved back, so when I wear a steel boned corset I am in severe pain by the end of the day.
 I need a flexible version.
 I could buy the spiral boning but I’m also cheap.
 I (as many costumers) use heavy duty plastic cable ties.
 Plastic ties are the perfect marriage of economy and strength for corset boning.
 They can be found at Home Depot or Lowes.
 To find out more about heavy duty cable ties and where to buy them, check out my in-depth article “Arte’s Guide to Cable Ties”.

 Utility fabricThe fabric, not the boning, is what compresses your body to the proper shape.
 The boning keeps the fabric from wrinkling.
 The fabric does all the work.
 Don’t depend on your fashion silk, cotton or satin fabric to do the job alone.
 Use a second layer of utility cloth.
-Good utility cloths to use are duck, canvas, ticking, herringbone twill and some types of drill.
+Good utility cloths to use are duck, canvas, down-proof ticking, herringbone twill and some types of drill.
 Buy it at your local Joann’s, Walmart or even Home Depot.